-California Division of the State Architect, www.dgs.gov/dsa

-Responsible for regulatory development and technical assistance of state accessibility standards for places of public accommodation, public buildings, public housing and commercial buildings.
+California Division of the State Architect, Division of the State Architect accessibility standards for places of public accommodation, public buildings, public housing and commercial buildings.
 They are also responsible for the CASp program (note that code interpretations and enforcement are delegated to the local building department).